Adobe Pueblo Revival Architecture in Phoenix, Arizona

-As with other forms of earth construction, adobe bricks are a fireproof, durable yet biodegradable, non-toxic building material which provide sufficient thermal mass to buildings to ensure excellent thermal performance.
-Other benefits include low sound transmission levels through walls and a general feeling of solidity and security.
+As with other forms of earth construction, Adobe bricks are a fireproof, durable yet biodegradable, non-toxic building material which provide sufficient thermal mass to buildings to ensure excellent thermal performance.
+Other benefits also include low sound transmission levels through walls and a general feeling of solidity and security.

-With adequate supervision this technique is highly suitable for owner builders, as no costly tools or equipment are necessary and the essential know-how can be easily acquired on a training workshop and through hands-on experiences.
+With adequate supervision, this technique is highly suitable for owner builders.
+Therefore, no costly tools or equipment are necessary and the essential know-how can be easily acquired on a training workshop and through hands-on experiences.

 The bricks can be cast from a wider range of soils and can cope with a higher clay content than is suitable for in-situ techniques.

 Due to the production process and the nature of clay, Adobe bricks have good water resistance.
 Nevertheless it is very important to provide adequate weather protection of the earth walls, especially in exposed situations.
 This is normally done with the provision of adequate eaves.

 The small Adobe units provide great flexibility in the design and construction of earth buildings.
 So, Adobe bricks can be easily cut for fitting and can be provided with holes for reinforcing and services.

 The traditional Pueblo Indian structures that are echoed in Pueblo Revival Style complement their natural environment.